blanquizel/demo/packages/jwt/README.md

 + How to set up a server written in TypeScript with Node.js and Express.
 + How to create a login system by jwt.
++ Token is using as get query params, it's just a demo.
+In your work, be better set it in Authorization of header.

 ### ROADMAP